 Batting star: Harmon Killebrew was 0-for-2 with a walk.

-Pitching star: Jack Morris pitched an eight-inning complete game, giving up three runs on five hits and four walks and striking out nine.
+Pitching star: Jim Perry pitched an eight-inning complete game, giving up six runs (two earned) on nine hits and five walks and striking out three.

-Record: The Twins were 61-43, in first place in the American League West, two games ahead of Oakland.
+Record: The Twins were 92-61, in first place in the American League West, 7.5 games ahead of Oakland.
 Their magic number remained two.